thomasjlsn/shellaro/README.md

 s -- shuffle all songs in directory
 S -- shuffle all songs in $MUSIC_DIRECTORY

-space -- mark song for playlist (playlist not yet implemented) p -- play marked songs x -- clear marked songs
+p -- pause / play

 u -- vol + 5%
 d -- vol - 5%